MichaelAquilina/zsh-autoswitch-virtualenv/README.md

 ```
 antigen bundle MichaelAquilina/zsh-autoswitch-virtualenv
 ```
-if you want to set a default virtual environment then you can also export `DEFAULT_VIRTUALENV` in your `.zshrc` file.
+if you want to set a default virtual environment then you can also export `AUTOSWITCH_DEFAULTENV` in your `.zshrc` file.

 ```
-export DEFAULT_VIRTUALENV="mydefaultenv"
+export AUTOSWITCH_DEFAULTENV="mydefaultenv"
 antigen bundle MichaelAquilina/zsh-autoswitch-virtualenv
 ```